Social security contributions

-In general, only around 33% of the total rate is paid into the National Pension Fund, the remainder is paid to the following Social Security funds:
+In general, only around 33% of the total rate is paid into the National Pension Scheme, while the remaining part of the contribution is paid to the following Social Security funds:

 - Other minor funds.

-The social security contribution, for employees who registered with INPS after 1 January 1996 without a previous social security position in Italy, is calculated and paid up to a maximum amount of EUR 103,055 for the year 2020.
+The social security contributions for employees who registered with INPS after 1 January 1996 without a previous social security position in Italy or, under certain conditions, in other EU countries are due up to a maximum amount of EUR 105,014 for the year 2022.

 Employment relationship (executive)

-Social security contributions due from executives (i.e. dirigenti) for the year are described below.
+Social security contributions due from executives (i.e. dirigenti) for the year are summarised below.